wiheto/esfmri_connectivity/esfmri_connectivity/preprocessing/goodvoxel_masks/README.md

 # Masking of es-fmri data

-The purpose of this repo is to take the "frankenstein" atlas in the parcellation subdirectory and apply it to each subject.
+The purpose of this repo is to take the "smörgåsbord" atlas in the parcellation subdirectory and apply it to each subject.

 Since there is considerable dropout, we first select voxels which we decide to keep.
 Here is an example of the output we create from this: